Elijus99/blockchain1/README.md

 ### 7) 100 000 string pairs bits difference.
 Each pair has 5 symbols of which only one is different.
 ![Bitwise](/images/bitwise.jpg)
-As it can be seen in image above, minimal pair difference is 0, which means that similar text hashes sometimes gets the same hash value.
+As it can be seen in image above, the minimal pair difference is 0 which means that similar text hashes sometimes get the same hash value.